 Maintain flexibility in your approach.

 Flexibility is critical when managing a product with varying demands, multiple teams, and strong opinions.
-Be open to adjust your methods as you learn from your failures and wins.
+Be open to adjusting your methods as you learn from your failures and wins.
 For example, if roadmap buckets don't work, don't use them.
 If internal testing with CS works well, double down on it, and so on.

 This adaptability ensures you can respond effectively to customer needs and business goals.